 - Exercise during pregnancy will not hurt your baby.
-In fact, there is strong evidence that it will make your kiddo fitter and smarter!
+There is strong evidence that it will make your kiddo fitter and smarter!

 - Exercise Benefits for Mom:

-- Women who exercise during pregnancy gain less weight and put on less body fat, greatly reducing their risk of (or treating their) gestational diabetes.
+- Women who exercise during pregnancy gain less weight and put on less body fat, significantly reducing their risk of (or treating their) gestational diabetes.

 - Regular, moderate exercise can significantly reduce typical pregnancy discomforts like constipation, indigestion, headaches, backaches, bloating, varicose veins, insomnia, fatigue, and mild to moderate nausea.

-- Exercise also eases tension, stress, and anxiety and lowers the risk of a premature birth caused by pre-eclampsia (high blood pressure during pregnancy).
+- Exercise also eases tension, stress, and anxiety and lowers the risk of premature birth caused by preeclampsia (high blood pressure during pregnancy).

 - Women who exercise have significantly shorter push stages (this is the second stage of labor), and their actual delivery and recovery from delivery are easier.

 - Regular exercisers are 75% less likely to need a forceps delivery, 55% less likely to have an episiotomy, and up to four times less likely to have a Caesarean section.

 - Their chances of struggling with postpartum depression are also decreased, and exercise generally improves your mood throughout the entire process (and always).